iremalaiye/forklift/README.md

 DB_USERNAME=your_database_username   # ex: root
 DB_PASSWORD=your_database_password   # can be left blank

--To access PhpMyAdmin and manage your database, visit: http://localhost/phpmyadmin/
+To access PhpMyAdmin and manage your database, visit: http://localhost/phpmyadmin/